Zang983/Ecogarden/readme.md

 --------------------------------------------

+# Api EcoGarden & Co

 ## Description

-This project, from the Openclassrooms PHP/Symfony training course, involves creating an API that allows:
+This project, part of the PHP/Symfony training course offered by Openclassrooms, involves creating an API that allows:

-Managing users
+- Managing users

-Managing gardening advice valid according to the months of the year
+- Managing gardening advice according to the months of the year

-Obtaining weather information from the OpenWeatherMap API
+- Obtaining weather information from the OpenWeatherMap API

 ## Installation

-Download the project and use the following command to install the dependencies: "composer install".
+Download the project and use the following command: `composer install` to install the dependencies.

-Rename the template.env.local file to .env.local and add the required information:
+Rename the `template.env.local` file to `.env.local` and add the required information:

-DATABASE_URL: URL of the database
+- `DATABASE_URL`: URL of the database

-JWT_SECRET_KEY: pre-filled by default
+- `JWT_SECRET_KEY`: pre-filled by default

-JWT_PUBLIC_KEY: pre-filled by default
+- `JWT_PUBLIC_KEY`: pre-filled by default

-JWT_PASSPHRASE: Random passphrase for generating JWT keys
+- `JWT_PASSPHRASE`: Random passphrase for generating JWT keys

-API_KEY: OpenWeatherMap API key (you need to sign up to get a key)
+- `API_KEY`: OpenWeatherMap API key obtained from the API's website after registration

-For installation and generating SSL keys, you can refer to the official documentation of the bundle on the Symfony website: https://symfony.com/bundles/LexikJWTAuthenticationBundle/current/index.html#installation
+For installation and generating SSL keys, refer to the official documentation of the bundle on the Symfony website: [LexikJWTAuthenticationBundle Installation](https://symfony.com/bundles/LexikJWTAuthenticationBundle/current/index.html#installation)

+## Database Initialization

+To initialize the database, use the following command: `php bin/console doctrine:database:create` to create the database, then `php bin/console doctrine:migrations:migrate` to run the migrations and create the necessary tables.

 ## Usage

-To start the server, use the following command: "symfony serve" to start the local server.
+To start the server, use the following command: `symfony serve` to start the local server.

-You can use software like Postman to test the different API routes, with information provided in the swagger.json / swagger.yaml files.
+You can use software like Postman to test the various API routes, with information provided in the `swagger.json` / `swagger.yaml` files.

-Let me know if you need any further adjustments or clarifications!